codepoet80/NoPlaceLikeHome/README.md

 - `$useTitle` is the value shown in the title bar (populates the `<title>` tag)
 - `$useDomain` helps to determine access level, specify the domain or hostname you will most commonly access the site with.
+- `$cacheBust` if true, a unique id will be added to the query string of the style, to force browsers to reload the stylesheet with each load (which may add to load times)

 ### Search Prefix